Booking & Payment

 Immigration In Colombia

-The captain has an age t that deals with all boat arrival paperwork and immigration.
-You will likely stay on the boat after arrival whilst the captain meets the agent who will return later with passports stamped.
+Your captain will call our maritime agent on arrival in Cartagena.
+He deals with all boat arrival paperwork and immigration.
+You will likely stay on the boat after arrival whilst the captain meets the agent, who will return later with passports stamped.

 Onward travel tickets will not be required.